KonstantinosPapasakellariou/KonstantinosPapasakellariou/README.md

 - 📧 Feel free to reach me at kostis.papasakellariou@outlook.com.
 - 💼 Connect with me on LinkedIn.

-🌱 Always learning, growing, and contributing to the exciting world of bioinformatics and computational biology.
+🌱 Always learning, growing, and contributing to the exciting world of Bioinformatics and Computational Biology.